wixplosives/stylable.io/blog/2022-08-04-welcome-to-stylable-v5.md

 ## First time hearing about Stylable?

+No worries!
 Stylable is a tool that empowers you to create safe, reusable style APIs for your components.
 It's a superset of CSS that adds a type system to it, providing type safety, and powerful language capabilities.

 Want to learn more?
 We recently started writing a [new handbook](/docs/guides/handbook/intro) to help get you up to speed, and more content is on its way over the coming weeks.